hushkat/hushkat.gihub.io/_posts/2024-12-03-RDP&Reconnaissance.md

 With what I have collected so far, the flag construction looks like this:
 `CYBERGON_CTF2024{Backdoor:Script/HustleCon.A_15_05_APT29}`

-# Secure Life - Reconnaisance
+# Secure Life - Reconnaissance

 The instructions were simple:

 What is the certificate's expiration date?

 Flag Format - CYBERGON_CTF2024{YYYY:MM:DD:HH:MM:SS}

 We were given [this](https://drive.google.com/file/d/1sRcUH_6uJKUP09difX1LLW4PIQ43Ub7z/view?usp=sharing) file.
 I first tried to look at the contents of the document and try to get the expiration date which was there, but then I couldn't see the specific time.
 So I tried to default to `00:00:00` When I submitted the flag, it failed and now I was just left with just one attempt.
 I therefore consulted with my friend chatGPT and he gave me this command that helped me retrieve the exact details I needed: